Up in the Tree

 This story about the adventures of two children who live up in a tree is vintage Atwood -- playful, whimsical and wry.
 The perfect integration of words and pictures creates a coherent and delightful whole.

-This facsimile edition renders intact the unique pleasures of the original and includes an audio CD read by Margaret Atwood, with music and additional sound effects.
+This facsimile edition renders intact the unique pleasures of the original.

 Winner of the Child Magazine Best Children's Book Award 2006

 Selected for the CCBC Best Books for Kids & Teens 2011

 Margaret Atwood is the author of more than forty books of fiction, poetry and critical essays.
 Her most recent books include the novel The Heart Goes Last (2015) and a collection of short stories called Stone Mattress: Nine Tales (2014).
 Forthcoming in 2016 are Hag-Seed, a novel revisitation of Shakespeare’s play The Tempest, and Angel Catbird — featuring a cat-bird superhero — a graphic novel with co-creator Johnnie Christmas.
 She is a two-time winner of the Governor General’s Award, has won the Man Booker Award and was inducted into Canada’s Walk of Fame.
 Margaret Atwood lives in Toronto with writer Graeme Gibson.

 "...a whimsical story of two big-eyed kids who, indeed, live in a tree....for those who think Atwood can't do cute, think again."
 Calgary Herald